-- The implementing agencies procure the ingredients and condiments as per need from the local market.
-The Head Master and a teacher monitor the procurement of good quality vegetables and other ingredients. - The procured ingredients are stored in Kitchen -cum-Store room or in a separate room wherever available. - The implementing agencies are procuring the ingredients for cooking from the local market and these items are being checked by the school HM before utilizing. - In order to streamline the supply the Red Gram Dal and Edible Fortified Oil are being supplied through a centralised system from the year 2018-19.
+- ❖ The implementing agencies procure the ingredients and condiments as per need from the local market.
+The Head Master and a teacher monitor the procurement of good quality vegetables and other ingredients. - ❖ The procured ingredients are stored in Kitchen -cum-Store room or in a separate room wherever available. - ❖ The implementing agencies are procuring the ingredients for cooking from the local market and these items are being checked by the school HM before utilizing.